-It is recommended that you save the downloaded file <file\name>.run, from which the installation was performed, for the possibility of reinstallation of the product or its components without the need to update the product version.
+It is recommended that you save the downloaded file <file_name>.run, from which the installation was performed, for the possibility of reinstallation of Dr.Web for Linux or its components without the need to update its version.

 After installation completes, the Dr.Web item displays on the Applications menu in the desktop graphical shell.
 This item contains two items: